jaromilfrossard/flashcard/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flashcard is to ...
+flashcard is a web app to learn english.